 20. Use a sliding wardrobe as a utility space

-If you don't have a utility room, you could use a fitted sliding wardrobe to house to al that utility clutter.
-It's an instant solution for stress mess, all you need to do is slide the door closed to and peace is restored.
+If you don't have a utility room, you could use a fitted sliding wardrobe to house all that utility clutter.
+It's an instant solution for stress mess – all you need to do is slide the door closed to and peace is restored.
 Ah, bliss.

 22. Use wall hooks to hang laundry baskets

 Nowhere to hang up your laundry hampers and accessories?
-Follow IKEA's lead and add wall hooks that fit in even the smallest areas of wall-space.
+Follow IKEA (opens in new tab)'s lead as above and add wall hooks that fit in even the smallest areas of wall-space.